rizinorg/cutter/docs/source/user-docs/menus/menu-bar/view-menu.rst

 Save layout
 ----------------------------------------
-**Description:** Save current layout with given name.
-Layout includes the set of currently opened widgets, their position and some properties.
+**Description:** Save the current layout with a given name.
+A layout includes the set of currently opened widgets, their position, and some properties.

-**Steps:** View -> Save Layout , enter layout name in the dialog.
+**Steps:** View -> Save Layout , enter a layout name in the dialog.

 Layouts
 ----------------------------------------
-**Description:** Load the settings from selected layout into current layout.
-Loading a layout will not cause it to automatically be modifed.
-To do that you must use `Save layout`_ command.
+**Description:** Load the settings from the selected layout into the current layout.
+Loading a layout will not cause it to automatically be modified.
+To do that you must use the `Save layout`_ command.

 **Steps:** View -> Layouts ->  layout name